 ITC Request – Players 18 years of age and over who are not eligible for the Entry Prior to Age 10 or First Registration options, will need to fill out the ITC Request Form and submit it to U.S. Soccer.
 U.S. Soccer will then request the ITC from the former federation.
 Per FIFA regulations, that federation has up to 30 days to respond after which U.S. Soccer can issue a provisional international transfer clearance.
 Please click here for complete details and FIFA ITC request forms.

 Documentation for Minors and ITC request need to be forwarded to the USSF Registrar’s office (can be accepted via e-mail, fax, or mail) and strongly suggests one submission per player.
 So plan and gather all required documents so that you can send everything at once.
 US Soccer will review the documents, and provided the documentation proves that the player has moved with his/her "parents for reasons other than playing soccer", will immediately request the ITC from the foreign federation.

 If there is not sufficient documentation to apply the exception, US Soccer will deny the ITC Request application, and the player will be prevented from participating in any ’official’ matches.
 An ’official’ match is defined by FIFA as any match that leads toward a national championship, and US Soccer further defines it as any match that counts in your league standings.

-Please contact the USSF Registrar, Mike Gorman at USSF with any questions.
+Please contact the USSF Registrar, Alex Greenman at USSF with any questions.